SivyerLab/pystim/docs/html/_sources/detailedinstall.rst.txt

 Python and required dependencies
 --------------------------------

-StimProgram is built and tested on Python 2.7.10 on both Windows and OSX.
+pyStim is built and tested on Python 2.7.10 on both Windows and OSX.
 It is not tested on Python 3 due to incompatible dependencies.

-To run, StimProgram requires the following (found in ``requirements.txt``):
+To run, pyStim requires the following (found in ``requirements.txt``):

 - psychopy (see psychopy `documentation <http://www.psychopy.org/documentation.html>`_ for required `dependencies <http://www.psychopy.org/installation.html#essential-packages>`_).
 - `wxPython <http://www.wxpython.org/download.php)>`_